 This winter dog sweater from Ruffwear is a soft-shell design, featuring a breathable waterproof and windproof upper panel, and a fleece-lined lower panel to help retain core heat while shedding dirt and moisture.

-The Cloud Chaser zips closed for a snug fit, and includes reflective trim and a loop on the back (between your dog’s shoulders) for attaching a light such as Ruffwear’s ‘The Beacon’.
+The Cloud Chaser zips closed for a snug fit, making it a good option for short haired dogs.
+It includes reflective trim and a loop on the back (between your dog’s shoulders) for attaching a light such as Ruffwear’s ‘The Beacon’.

 The close fit makes it perfect for trail running and hiking in wet conditions or where your dog needs that extra layer of warmth for longer adventures and doesn’t need a heavier-duty parka-style dog coat (as the belly section provides warmth but is not waterproof).